Error 69-c00D10E0 occurs when you try to stream a video or music file on your Xbox 360 console

 To resolve this problem, try the following solutions:

 - Solution 1: If you’re streaming the music or video file from a USB flash drive or external device, verify the file size and device format.
-Check to make sure the file size and device format meet the following requirements:
+Check to make sure that the file size and device format meet the following requirements:

 - The file is 4 gigabytes (GB) or smaller.